 Payette Lakes Supervisory Area

-A department finalization of the plan and presentation to the Land Board is not expected until late winter/early spring 2021.
-If you have general comments or specific recommendations or thoughts for the plan, please let us know.
-The comment period is December 15, 2020 through March 1, 2021.
-All comments submitted by this date will be included in the Land Board memo for March 2021.
+A department finalization of the plan and presentation to the Land Board is expected early spring 2021.
+The comment period closed March 1, 2021.
+All comments submitted will be included in the Land Board memo for March 2021, and will be posted below as soon as possible.

-Written comments received by Idaho Department of Lands to date are combined in the PDF below and are listed chronologically, oldest to newest:
+Written comments received by Idaho Department of Lands to date are combined in PDFs below and are listed chronologically, oldest to newest:

 2020-1121 through 2021-0202